Assassin00712/Blue_Lagoon_Board_Game_Simple_Implemention/README.md

 # COMP1110 Assignment 2

 ## Intruction
 This is one of my teamwork projects during my education in Australia.
 It's to implement a board game called Blue Lagoon.
+It's written by Java.
 I upload it for more advice.
 Here, I want to appreciate my teammates' efforts on this project.
-The following are some instructions from the course.
+The following are some instructions and how it's been designed and written from the course.

 ## Game Description